And the winner is…

 The judges, drawn from across the Third Sector and including Jane Asher, were inspired and impressed in equal measure by our ability to bring people together through music and break down negative stereotypes, while transforming lives blighted by war, torture and armed conflict.

-This award would not have been possible without our dedicated team, partners and supporters past and present who have shaped, developed and inspired our work since 2010.
+This award would not have been possible without our dedicated team, partners and supporters past and present who have shaped, developed and inspired our work since we began in 2010.
 It is a fantastic achievement for us all.

 Find out why the judges chose MAI for this prestigious award: watch this beautiful short film made especially by the Guardian for Music Action International.
 You can read the full article online here.